Sidestep: Orongotea revisited

 Back to the Kaitaia carving.

 Some reports say it is from the Te Tipunga period (ca. 1200-1500).
 This contradicts what the museum says it age is.
-Also, there is no other carving in that manner in all of New Zeeland that we are aware of.
+Also, there is no other carving in that manner in all of New Zealand that we are aware of.
 Does this carving represent a progression of lintel carvings of Maori, in which case where did they get the idea from?
 Is it one of the best preserved items from those already here which Maori copied?

 There are NO Pacific cultures with lintels let alone with a tiki in the middle and manaia at either end!